SPAIN / NORTHERN SPAIN

 With time this became a popular activity among the general public that started to run also in front of the bulls: the encierros were born!

-WE WILL HELP YOU DISCOVER THE SAN FERMINES THE LOCAL WAY!
+WE WILL HELP YOU DISCOVER THE SAN FERMINES LIKE A LOCAL!

 The whole week of festivities is packed with activities, music and other traditions besides the famous encierros.